Ronrudy/printf/README.md

-printf team project by Sefakor
+printf Team Project by Sefakor and Ron